fabien-gigante/DecoratedShulkerBoxesMod/README.md

 ![Icon](./src/main/resources/assets/icon.png)
-# Decored Shulker Boxes
+# Decorated Shulker Boxes
-Welcome to the *Decored Shulker Boxes* Minecraft mod.
+Welcome to the *Decorated Shulker Boxes* Minecraft mod.

 Too many shulker boxes in your inventory or ender chest ?
 Always confusing them ?
 Not enough colors available in vanilla Minecraft to distinguish them easily ?
 Need to customize further their appearance ?
 Look no further !